-- 1. Student must have completed a minimum of 32.0 semester hours in residence at Jackson State University, with a minimum cumulative grade point average of 3.0. - Student must be registered in one of the colleges.
-(The 2.
-College in which the student is initially accepted will be deemed the "home" or "host" college.) - 3.
+- 1. Student must have completed a minimum of 32.0 semester hours in residence at Jackson State University, with a minimum cumulative grade point average of 3.0. - 2.
+Student must be registered in one of the colleges.
+(The College in which the student is initially accepted will be deemed the "home" or "host" college.) - 3.
 Student must be admitted to each college in which a degree is being sought: - a.
 Student must submit a separate Application for Dual Degree along with other required documents to each respective college. - b.
-Student must return completed and signed applications to the Office of the Registrar and Records. - Degree plans must be developed and approved by an c. advisor from each of the respective colleges. - d.
-Student must meet requirements and follow procedures of each college.
+Student must return completed and signed applications to the Office of the Registrar and Records. - c.
+Degree plans must be developed and approved by an advisor from each of the respective colleges.